SeldonIO/seldon-core/docs/source/contents/cli/index.md

 # CLI

-Seldon provides a CLI to allow easy management and testing of Model, Experiment, Pipeline and Explainer resources.
+Seldon provides a CLI to allow easy management and testing of Model, Experiment, and Pipeline resources.

 At present this needs to be built by hand from the operator folder.